-Microphones with built-in pop-filters are quite prevalent and probably as many or even more microphones come with custom pop-filters dedicated to the specific model.
+Microphones with built-in pop-filters are quite prevalent and as many or even more microphones come with custom pop-filters dedicated to the specific model.
 People love microphones with built-in pop-filters as they don’t cover the design of the microphone and since podcasts have become a thing and gaming was always there, you often want to have your good-looking microphone in view.
 In other cases, such as it became with the iconic Shure SM7B, the custom pop-filter complements how the microphone looks.

 The membrane within the microphone is designed to sense relatively subtle vibrations and is easily overloaded by too much input.
 Hence, the air hitting the diaphragm often overloads the sensor and creates an unpleasant distorted sound.
 A pop-filter will reduce such plosives created by your mouth pushing out sudden air.
 It works by dissipating puffs of air before they reach the sensitive membrane of your microphone.
-For that reason, pop-filters are often built-in into microphones or included as an accessory in a package.
+Therefore, pop-filters are often built-in into microphones or included as an accessory in a package.

 I have provided two lists of popular microphones, one of the microphones with built-in pop-filters and another of microphones with custom pop-filters included in a package.

 |Shure 55SH Deluxe||Dynamic||250$|

 |Neumann KMS 105||Condenser||700$|

 |Rode NT1 Kit||Condenser||230$|

 |Lewitt LCT 440||Condenser||270$|

 |Neumann KM 184||Condenser||850$|